Shubhada510/Shubhada510/README.md

 - 🌱 I’m currently learning Mern stack development
 - 💞️ I’m looking to collaborate on documentation, technical writing and web development
-- 📫 You can connect with me on LinkedIn and visit my website at https://shubhada510.github.io/Shubhada510/
+- 📫 You can connect with me on LinkedIn and visit my website at https://shubhada510.github.io/Shubhada510/ I also love to share my knowledge and experiences in the form of blogs!!

+     You can read them at https://shubhadabeldar99.medium.com/

 <!---
 Shubhada510/Shubhada510 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.